kiwicom/konfetti/README.rst

    config = Konfig(vault_backend=AsyncVaultBackend("/secret/team"))

-``konfetti`` relies on ``KONFETTI_SETTINGS`` environment variable to discover your settings module, in the case above:
+In your app's environment variables, please add the KONFETTI_SETTINGS variable with the path to your settings module.
+In the case of the code block above, it would be:

 ``export KONFETTI_SETTINGS=app_name.settings.production``

-Alternatively the access point could be initiated from an object, importable string, mapping or a JSON file.
+Alternatively the access point could be initiated from an object, importable string, mapping or a JSON file:

+**Object**

 .. code:: python

    class TestSettings:
        VALUE = "secret"
    config = Konfig.from_object(TestSettings, ...)

+**Importable string**

 .. code:: python